PMJeffery/Splunk-Data-Ingest-Optimization/README.rst

 Splunk Data Ingest Reduction
 =========================================

+Read this document in its entirely before proceeding to reduce data ingest.
+Failing to understand why, when, what and how to reduce data ingest can lead to failed compliance audits, termination of employment, loss of business, legal action, loss of data and Splunk Apps, Reports and Dashboard to not function.
+You have been warned!!

 Learn how to:

+* Identify what data to reduce
 * Reduce common data sources coming into Splunk such as Windows Event Logs, Linux Events, Network Syslog
 * Methods for reducing data by turning on/off inputs and programmatically
+* Validate that reduction is happening
 * Setting better retention policies for Indexes

-Read this document in its entirely before proceeding to reduce data ingest.
-Failing to understand why, when, what and how to reduce data ingest can lead to failed compliance audits, termination of employment, loss of data and Splunk Apps, Reports and Dashboard to not function.
-You have been warned!!

 =========================================
 Precautions:
 =========================================

-1. Removing data prior to ingestion will raise eyebrows with compliance auditors and has a very high potential to fail compliance audits.
+1. Removing data prior to ingestion will raise eyebrows and increase blood pressure with compliance auditors and has a very high potential to fail compliance audits.
 2. **Document all data removal reasons.**  Include the data source, reason for removal and have official signatures by accountable stakeholders.

 **NOTIONAL EXAMPLE**